bdtinc/maskcam/README.md

 #### Other Errors
 Sometimes after restarting the process or the whole docker container many times, some GPU resources can get stuck and cause unexpected errors.
 If that's the case, try rebooting the device and running the container again.
 If you find that the container fails systematically after running some sequence, please don't hesitate to [report an Issue](https://github.com/bdtinc/maskcam/issues) with the relevant context and we'll try to reproduce and fix it.

+## Questions?
+Need Help?
+Email us at maskcam@bdti.com, and be sure to check out our [independent report on the development of MaskCam](https://bdti.com/maskcam)!